priyanshijdev/Machine-Coding/Contact-form/Readme.md

 Contains the text "Send".

 Clicking on the submit button submits the form.
-The form and submission should be implemented entirely in HTML.
-Do not use any JavaScript or framework-specific features for this question.
-There is no need to do any client-side validation on the fields.
-Validation will be done on the server side.

 ## Submission API
 Upon submission, POST the form data to https://questions.greatfrontend.com/api/questions/contact-form